Spectrum HoloByte: Merger with Nexa

-In 1987 Spectrum HoloByte merged with another game developer, Nexa Corporation, forming a common holding company, Sphere, Inc., and prompting the company's move from Colorado to California.
+In 1987 Spectrum HoloByte merged with another game developer, Nexa Corporation, forming a common holding company, Sphere, Inc., which was owned by Pergamon Press, who had a 89% share in the company, and prompting the company's move from Colorado to California, with Nexa and Spectrum HoloByte as brands.
 Nexa founder Gilman Louie served as chairman of the combined company.